 Vucevic leds Magic to 3rd straight win, 124-108 over Hawks

+ATLANTA (AP) — Nikola Vucevic played like an All-Star.
+Jonathan Isaac turned one possession into his own personal block party.
+And the Orlando Magic picked off road victories on back-to-back nights for the first time in nearly five years.

-ATLANTA (AP) — All-Star Nikola Vucevic scored 19 points and grabbed 12 rebounds, leading the Orlando Magic to a 124-108 victory over the Atlanta Hawks on Sunday night.
+Vucevic, who will be making his first All-Star Game appearance next weekend in Charlotte, scored 19 points and grabbed 12 rebounds to lead the Magic to a 124-108 victory over the Atlanta Hawks on Sunday night.

 The Magic began to pull away late in the first half, ripping off an 11-2 run that sent the road team to the locker room with a 63-48 lead — its biggest of the game to that point.
 D.J.
 Augustin finished off the spurt, racing the length of the court after a couple of Atlanta free throws to lay one in with 1.2 seconds left.

 Atlanta’s Trae Young hit a desperation shot from just inside the halfcourt line, but he clearly released the ball after the buzzer.
-The officials gave the replay a quick look before ruling no basket.
-That pretty much epitomized the night for the Hawks, who lost their third straight game at State Farm Arena.
+That pretty much epitomized the night for the Hawks, who lost their third straight game at State Farm Arena — giving up an average of 124 points in those defeats

+“Our offense wasn’t there too much,” Atlanta’s Kevin Huerter said.
+“But I think our biggest problem is on the defensive end.”

 Orlando kept up the onslaught after halftime, scoring 12 of the first 14 points and pushing the lead as high as 26 points in the third quarter.
 The Magic led 98-74 at the end of the period, sending plenty of fans to the exits.

-Vucevic, who will be making his first All-Star Game appearance next weekend, led seven Orlando players in double figures.
-Jonathan Isaac and Evan Fournier each had 17 points.
+Vucevic led seven players in double figures, including the entire starting five.
+Isaac and Evan Fournier each had 17 points.

+But Isaac really shined at the defensive end — especially during a single possession midway through the second quarter.

+When John Collins attempted to lay one in from right under the basket, Isaac got a hand on it.
+Collins snatched the offensive rebound, went up again — and was stuffed again by Isaac.

 Alex Len led the Hawks with 16 points, despite picking up four fouls in the first half.